sudermanjr/andy.suderman.dev/index.md

 <p class="subheading">ReactiveOps/Fairwinds, Remote</p>
 <p class="subheading">May 2018–March 2019</p>

-- Maintained several customer infrastructures running in Kubernetes
+- Maintained several customer infrastructures running in Kubernetes with 24x7 support and high availability
-- Assisted clients in migrating to Kubernetes
+- Assisted clients in migrating to Kubernetes in order to accelerate their business goals
-- Advised clients on best practices regarding CI/CD, security, and general operations in Kubernetes
+- Advised clients on best practices regarding CI/CD, security, and general operations in Kubernetes in order to ensure smooth transition to Cloud Native technologies

 </div>
 <div class="avoid-break">